MuffinsLovesYou/lovesyou.name/5e/notes/places/the necropolis.md

         *
         *
         *
-    Scroll of alarm
     Potion of Healing x4
-    Potion of Greater Healing x2 4d4+4
     Potion of Heroism
     Rope of climbing

+    * Potion of Greater Healing x2 4d4+4
+    * Scroll of alarm
+    Potion of Healing x2
+    1500 gems
+    3 750gp art objects
+    Rope of climbing

     roll 5 a, roll 2 b

+    D17 for a d20+0: party gets twigged
+        +5